SiddDevCS/Sidd-Website/README.md

 ---

 ## Write-ups & CTFs
-- **Write-ups:** Detailed guides for Hack The Box machines and CTF challenges.
-Some are password protected for responsible disclosure.
+- **Write-ups:** Guides for Hack The Box machines and CTF challenges (some are password protected).
-- **CTF Competitions:** Track my progress in major CTFs, including stats and certificates.
+- **CTF Competitions:** My progress and achievements in major cybersecurity competitions.

 ---